lilianpadilla/SocialCircles/README.md

     DB_NAME=v2SocialCircles
     ```

-4. To start the app, run
+4. To start the app, run this command, then go to localhost:3000 on your browser
     ```
     npm start
      ```